selfcommunity/api-docs/source/includes/endpoints/_user.md

 |201|[Created](https://tools.ietf.org/html/rfc7231#section-6.3.2)|none|[ManageConnection](#schemamanageconnection)|

 <aside class="success">
-This operation does not require authentication
+This operation requires authentication
 </aside>

 <aside class="success">
 This operation requires the community to be set to friendship mode
 </aside>

-## Cancel Connection Request
+## Cancel a Request Connection

 <a id="opIdconnectionCancelRequestUser"></a>